jg925/ece3400_2019-team10/labs/lab1.md

 We were also tasked with adjusting the brightness of an LED with the potentiometer.
 To do this, we left our potentiometer on the board as it was in the previous section.
 We then wired a red LED to digital output 3 through a 330Ω resistor.
-We selected output 3 because it has pulse width modulation capabilities, which we need to vary the brightness of the LED as we turn the potentiometer.
+We selected port 3 because it has pulse width modulation capabilities, which we need to vary the brightness of the LED as we turn the potentiometer.
 Finally, we modified the code from the previous section so that we now write to port 3 based on the voltage reading.
 We divided the voltage by 2 and wrote that value to the